 During the fourth quarter of fiscal 2008, NTIC made no material changes to the procedures by which stockholders may recommend nominees to NTIC's Board of Directors, as described in NTIC's most recent proxy statement.
 Subsequent to the end of fiscal 2008, however, NTIC's Board of Directors adopted amendments to NTIC's Bylaws to change the notice period and expand the information required to be provided by a stockholder who submits a nomination for election to NTIC's Board of Directors or other proposal for business to be brought before a meeting of NTIC's stockholders.
 The amendments change the standard advance notice period for stockholder nominations of directors or other proposals (other than those properly made pursuant to Rule 14a-8 under the Securities Exchange Act of 1934, as amended, and included in NTIC's notice of meeting) to not less than 90 days and not more than 120 days prior to the first anniversary of the preceding year's annual meeting of stockholders, as compared to the prior advance notice period of not less than 90 days and not more than 120 days prior to the annual meeting of stockholders.
-In addition, the amendments require a stockholder who submits a director nomination or other proposal to disclose, among other things, information about the proposed nominee and his or her relationships with the stockholder submitting the nomination, information about any agreements, arrangements or understandings the stockholder may have with the proposed nominee or other parties relating to the nomination or other proposal, and information about the interests that the stockholder who submits a nomination or proposal is required to update the information previously disclosed as of the record date for the meeting of stockholders.
+In addition, the amendments require a stockholder who submits a director nomination or other proposal to disclose, among other things, information about the proposed nominee and his or her relationships with the stockholder submitting the nomination. information about any agreements, arrangements or understandings the stockholder may have with the proposed nominee or other parties relating to the nomination or other proposal, and information about the interests that the stockholder has related to NTIC and its shares, including as a result of, among other things, derivative securities, voting arrangements, short positions or other interests.
+A stockholder who submits a nomination or proposal is required to update the information previously disclosed as of the record date for the meeting of stockholders.